moshoodabdullahi/top-landing-page/README.md

 # TOP LANDING PAGE

-> A landing webpage built using CSS flexbox, Typography, semantic html and block level element.
+> A landing webpage built using CSS flexbox, typography and semantic HTML.

 ![screenshot](./top-add-landing-page.netlify.app.png)

 ## Built With

 - HTML5 elements
-  - Semantics elements such as `footer`, `header` and so on,
+  - Semantic elements such as `footer`, `header` and so on,
-  - Block level element such as `section`, `p` and so on.
 - CSS properties
   - CSS Positioning `fixed`,
   - CSS Variables for reusable CSS values,